jeromelesaux/martine/README.md

   -p	Plus mode (means generate an image for CPC Plus Screen) -pal string
     	Apply the input palette to the image
+  -remotepath string
+    	remote path on your M4 where you want to copy your files.
   -rla int
     	bit rotation on the left and keep pixels (default -1) -roll
     	Roll mode allow to walk and walk into the input file, associated with rla,rra,sra,sla, keephigh, keeplow, losthigh or lostlow options.
   -rotate
+    	Allow rotation on the input image, the input image must be a square (width equals height) -rotate3d
-    	Allow rotation on the input image, the input image must be a square (width equals height) -rra int
+    	Allow 3d rotation on the input image, the input image must be a square (width equals height) -rotate3dtype int
+    	Rotation type :
+    		1 rotate on X axis
+    		2 rotate on Y axis
+    		3 rotate reverse X axis
+    		4 rotate left to right on Y axis
+    		5 diagonal rotation on X axis
+    		6 diagonal rotation on Y axis

+  -rotate3dx0 int
+    	X0 coordinate to apply in 3d rotation (default width of the image/2) (default -1) -rotate3dy0 int
+    	Y0 coordinate to apply in 3d rotation (default height of the image/2) (default -1) -rra int
     	bit rotation on the right and keep pixels (default -1) -s string